Cello Suites (Bach): Suite No. 6 in D major, BWV 1012

-Speculations about Anna Magdalena Bach
+Dismissed speculations about Anna Magdalena Bach as a composer

 Martin Jarvis formerly of Charles Darwin University School of Music, in Darwin, Australia, speculated in 2006 that Anna Magdalena may have been the composer of several musical pieces attributed to her husband.
 Jarvis proposes that Anna Magdalena wrote the six Cello Suites and was involved in composing the aria from the Goldberg Variations (BWV 988).

+These ideas were also made into a TV documentary, "Written by Mrs Bach".

-Musicologists, critics, and performers, however, pointing to the thinness of evidence of this proposition, and the extant evidence that supports Johann Sebastian Bach's authorship, remain skeptical of the claim.
+Musicologists, critics, and performers, however, pointing to the thinness of evidence of this proposition and the extant evidence that supports Johann Sebastian Bach's authorship, remain dismissive of the claim.